ssciwr/mailcom/README.md

 First you need to install [spaCy](https://spacy.io/) and [Stanza](https://stanfordnlp.github.io/stanza/) through
 `python -m pip install -r requirements.txt`

-You will also need to download the French and Spanish models for spaCy and Stanza using the provided script
+You will also need to download the French and Spanish models for spaCy and Stanza using the provided script - run this in the terminal:

 `./get-models.sh`